 The Importance of Choosing a Qualified injector

-Even though BOTOX® Cosmetic treatments are not surgical procedures, it’s important to choose an experienced, qualified person to do the injections.
-Dr. Kunkel and his Aesthetic Nurse Injector Krista Barrington, R.N., are intimately familiar with BOTOX® Cosmetic and have completed thousands of treatments at our Fort Worth office.
+Even though BOTOX® Cosmetic treatments are not surgical procedures, they are medical treatments.
+It’s important to choose an experienced, qualified person to do the injections.
+Dr. Kunkel and his Aesthetic Nurse Krista are intimately familiar with BOTOX® Cosmetic and have completed thousands of treatments at our Fort Worth office.
 They take time to talk with each client.
 This helps them understand what each person wants to achieve and allows a tailored, customized treatment plan to be performed.
 Krista treats clients from Fort Worth, Colleyville, Southlake, Mansfield, Austin, Dallas, and across Texas.